Here are five more foods to add to your diet.

 - Reduces Risk of Stroke: Tart cherries provide cardiovascular benefits.
-The anthocyanins, which are the pigments giving tart cherries its red color, may activate PPAR which regulates genes involved in fat and glucose metabolism.
-This reduces the risk of high cholesterol, blood pressure and diabetes, according to research from the University of Michigan Health System.
+The anthocyanins, which are the pigments giving tart cherries their red color, may activate PPAR which regulates genes involved in fat and glucose metabolism.
+This reduces the risk of high cholesterol, blood pressure, and diabetes, according to research from the University of Michigan Health System.

 - Helps Regulate Blood Pressure: Cherries are very high in potassium, which helps regulate heart rate and blood pressure and reduces the risk of hypertension.
 The phytosterols in cherries help reduce bad cholesterol levels.

 Oats are among the healthiest grains on earth.
-They’re a gluten-free whole grain and a great source of important vitamins, minerals, fibre and antioxidants.
+They’re a gluten-free whole grain and a great source of important vitamins, minerals, fiber, and antioxidants.
 Studies show that oats and oatmeal have many health benefits.
-These include weight loss, lower blood sugar levels and a reduced risk of heart disease.
+These include weight loss, lower blood sugar levels, and a reduced risk of heart disease.

 - Whole Oats Are Rich in Antioxidants: Whole oats are high in antioxidants and beneficial plant compounds called polyphenols.
 Most notable is a unique group of antioxidants called avenanthramides, which are almost solely found in oats.
 Avenanthramides may help lower blood pressure levels by increasing the production of nitric oxide.
 This gas molecule helps dilate blood vessels and leads to better blood flow.
 In addition, avenanthramides have anti-inflammatory and anti-itching effects.